Your Rights and Responsibilities as an Employee in Washington State

 Do I work for only one employer, or do I perform similar services for several employers?

-Is my work basically unskilled, or do I have a special skill that I use at work?
+Is my work unskilled, or do I have a special skill I use at work?

-Can I be fired, or do I keep my work as long as I meet the specifications of a contract?
+Can they fire me, or do I keep my work as long as I meet the specifications of a contract?

 Is my work an integral part of the business, or do I perform a specialty job that may be short-term?

 A "yes" to the first half of each question above means you are probably an employee.
 A "yes" to the second half means you might be an independent contractor.
 These are only some of the factors used to determine which you are.
 If you think you are being wrongly called an independent contractor and you are not getting the rights or benefits you should have as an employee, contact the IRS and some of the resources listed at the end of the publication.

 If your employer files an incorrect form W-2 or does not file any proof of your employment, it can affect your getting Social Security benefits when you retire.
 Find out from Social Security if your wages are being reported to them.